jakubtomsu/dungeon-of-quake/dqm_format_spec.md

 Each map can have some attributes which change how it looks or behaves.

 All attributes are alwats defined between a pair of curly braces `{ }`, and each attribute is followed by a colon `:` character.
 Text attribute value has to be between two quotation marks `"` like this: `"foo"`.
+Multiple values, like numbers, are always separated by a space (or tab, multiple spaces, ...)
 example attribute declarations:
 ```cpp
 {